Possible Spin-Density Wave on Fermi Arc of Edge State in Single-Component Molecular Conductors [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$]: Tight-Binding Model

-where $k_{a}$, $k_{b}$, and $k_{c}$ are components of the wavenumber $\textbf{k}$.
+where $k_{a}$, $k_{b}$, and $k_{c}$ are the components of the wavenumber $\textbf{k}$.
 All lattice constants are defined to be 1.
 Because the Hamiltonian of [Ni(dmdt)$_2$] is formally the same as that of [Pt(dmdt)$_2$], we can calculate the electrical state of both materials with changes in only the hopping energies and site potential.
-Table I shows the hopping energies and site potentials of [Ni(dmdt)$_2$] and [Pt(dmdt)$_2$] obtained via Wannier fitting.
+Table I shows the hopping energies, which are larger than the cut-off energy of $0.01$ eV, and the site potentials of [Ni(dmdt)$_2$] and [Pt(dmdt)$_2$] obtained via Wannier fitting.
 The $t_{1}$, $t_{2}$, $\cdots$, and $t_{13}$ denote the hopping energies.
-In the fact, the hopping energy $t_{10}$ of [Ni(dmdt)$_2$] is not zero.
-However, we approximately set it zero because it is smaller than the cut-off energy $0.01$eV.
+We omit $t_{10}$ of [Ni(dmdt)$_2$] because it is less than the cut-off energy of $0.01$ eV.
 The $\Delta$ denotes the site potential of orbit B measured from those of orbits A and C.

-In previous research,\cite{T.Kawamura2020} we developed a tight-binding Hamiltonian of [Pt(dmdt)$_2$], which, however, is slightly difficult to use for the calculation of the edge state.
+In our previous study,\cite{T.Kawamura2020} we developed a tight-binding Hamiltonian of [Pt(dmdt)$_2$], which, however, is slightly difficult to use for the calculation of the edge state.
 On the other hand, Eq.~(3) is convenient for the calculation of the edge state because the orbits that belong to the same unit cell are in the same molecule.

 The Hamiltonian satisfies the energy eigenvalue equation